-5. Continuing Education of Statutory Auditors
+6. Continuing Education of Statutory Auditors

-As referred to in the section above on audit quality, our Statutory Auditors are fully involved in the firm's continuing education programme.
+Managing Executives of PwC Slovakia declare that as referred to in the section above on audit quality, our Statutory Auditors are fully involved in the firm's continuing education programme.
 In addition to participation in ongoing internally designed training, our Statutory Auditors are required by the law to take part in obligatory training as follows: